EnriqueWood/batocera-patches/README.md

 # batocera-patches

-This repo is to test new ideas or patch functionalities in batocera.
+This repo is to test new ideas or patch functionalities in Batocera.

 Everything here is tested in v41 stable, but should work in butterfly/beta and lower versions as well